zigzag-tech/livestack/tutorials/1-speech-app-tutorial-phase1.md

 In this phase, we'll focus on setting up the frontend to record audio using the `usePCMRecorder` hook from the `@livestack/transcribe/client` package.

-By completing this tutorial, when the "Start Recording" button is clicked, the volume indicator will show a green bar as you speak to the microphone, and the length of the PCM data generated will be logged to the console.
+By completing this phase, your frontend will be able to capture raw PCM audio data and display a volume indicator as you speak into the microphone, which will be useful for the subsequent phases of the tutorial.

 ### Step 1: Set Up the Project

-1. Create a new Livestack app:
+1. Start by creating a new Livestack app:

 ```bash
 npx create-livestack my-livestack-app